QAN3103/Muskelultraschall/README.md

 Project by Quynh Anh Nguyen, Lea Grün, Dilan Mohamdi, Heyi Wang

 ## Short Overview
 This project contains the necessary code to train an artificial neuronal network (ANN), a support vector machine model (SVM) and a logistic regression model to detect Muscle Atrophy from B-Mode Ultrasound Images.
 The dataset consists of a total of 258 images, including 129 normal and 129 ultrasound images with pathological changes.
 Each image is assigned an imaginary Patient_ID in the form 'TU_xx_123'.

 ## Road Map
 The code consists of the following main steps:

 ### 1) Manual Image Segmentation into Bone and Muscle Segments
 Before feature engineering, a region of interest (ROI) from the bone and muscle was segmented from each image.
 For the bone segments, an image size of 256x256 pixels was set.
 In contrast, the muscle segments were chosen to be smaller, at 128x128 pixels, so that only the relevant muscle structures are included in the image segment.
-The bone and muscle segments are saved in [...]
+The dataset including the segmented images can be found under: https://hessenbox.tu-darmstadt.de/getlink/fiVDHQ1W6ENZpitGHe3EPTJ7/

 ### 2) Splitting the data into Training Set and Test Set and Calculating Features
 The 'Features_Calculation_final.py' script demonstrates the feature calculation process.
 It begins by loading the reference data, followed by splitting the data into Training and Test set.
 Validation set is ignored due to limited data.
 For both sets, the script calculates features based on the segmented bone and muscle regions.
 Once the feature computation is complete, the results are saved into separate CSV files.